 I’ve been asked about asparagus…..
-I don’t really care for the stuff.
-So….
-I’ve never done anything with it!
+Honestly, I’ve never done anything with it!

 In fact as I’m working on this post my youngest boy sees the picture and exclaimed “I didn’t know you did asparagus too!”
 So I started looking around for good articles to share with you.

 Below you will find 8 things you can do with asparagus.
 Both preserving methods and ways to prepare it for your table.

 The best preserving post I found at Common Sense Homesteading.
 Laura discusses Freezing, Drying and Lacto-fermenting

 At Fresh Bites Daily you’ll find 8 tips for buying and handling your asparagus for a better results.
 Asparagus is a delightful healthy vegetable but it is easy to be frustrated with tough stalks and keeping the vegetable from spoiling.
 Follow these quick tips for a better asparagus experience.

 At Traditional Cooking School there is a wonderful looking Asparagus Leek Bisque.
 She says..”If you have an abundance of asparagus, this soup freezes well before you add the cream.
 Consider doubling the batch, freezing the pureé, then thawing it later in summer when the heat is overbearing and you don’t feel like cooking.”

 Nourishing Joy has another pickled recipe for a Lacto-Fermented Pickled Asparagus.

 There were several roasted recipes.
 Try the one I found at Learning and Yearning.
 She has great growing tips, and this recipe for Roasted Asparagus.
 Here is a cooking tip “Overcook it and you get slime.
 But cooked until just tender, it’s sublime.
 And roasting it brings out its sweetness, like it does for other vegetables.”

 Finally how about this Salad from the Untrained Housewife.
 Lightly blanched and added to a salad sounds like a great springtime meal.

 Hmmmm….
 I really may try one of those pickled recipes.
 Because I just found out the other day... after 21 years of marriage, my husband likes asparagus!
 Learn something new all the time.